mikeobrien/mikeobrien.github.com/_posts/2015-06-10-setting-up-an-es6-aurelia-app-and-tests-from-scratch.md

 });
 ```

+Here we add the watcher that transpiles our ES6 code then fires off the test runner.
 Spawning the test runner prevents certain failures from stopping the watch loop.
-Also, since the watch is fired only on changes, we run it right off the bat so we don't have to wait for changes.
+Also, since the watch is fired only on changes, we run it right off the bat so we don't have to wait for changes to see results.

-Now we can write a dummy test to make sure everything is working:
+Now we'll create a fixture called `app.es6` with a dummy test to make sure everything is working:

 ```js
 import { expect } from 'chai';